(I may earn a small commission from the products mentioned in this post.)

 I always kept my eyes closed and did better when nobody else was in the room.
 I tried listening to music with earphones but that didn’t seem to help.

-I focused on the flexion and knew I need to push myself to increase my range of motion.
+I focused on the flexion and knew I needed to push myself to increase my range of motion.
 I kept telling myself that these exercises were the most beneficial for me and that I did not want to cheat and shortchange myself.

 I had to tell myself that the gains far outweighed the pain.
 I did a lot of talking to myself during heel slides.